Samuel-de-Oliveira/neo-git/README.md

 Then, after configure your template, run (with root) `ngit -a (directory)` and it will be added to the application.

 Finally, to check if it was added run `ngit -l` and to remove run `ngit -p (language name)`.

+## Can I contribute?
+Sure!
+This repository is free for pull requests and issues. 😉

+If you create a language template but you want to make this official of this repository, please copy your template forder into `langs` directory and create a pull request.

+> ℹ️ languesges incompletes: Obviosly I don't know very language, beacause this i need help to write templates in the follow languages: Dart, Go, Nodejs, Java and PHP.

 *<strong>Created by:</strong> Samuel de Oliveira 2022*